 Hypersensitivity to triamcinolone or any component of the formulation; systemic fungal infections

-Canadian labeling: Additional contraindications (not in US labeling): Active ocular herpes simplex
+Canadian labeling: Additional contraindications (not in US labeling): Active or suspected ocular herpes simplex

 Ocular disease: Intravitreal: Initial: 4 mg as a single dose; additional doses may be given as needed